cesarnml/99bottles/README.md

 - understandability, straight-forwardness, and efficiency vs changeability
 - procedural programming ... limitations
 - unearth new concepts
+- In the real world, requirements _do_ change, and when that happens, the standards for code _rise_

 #### 3.1 Listening to Change

 - Code is expensive.
 - Writing it costs time or money
-- A new requirement tells you exactly how the code should change.
+- A new requirement tells you **exactly** how the code should change.
 - Code that needs to be changed must be changeable.
 - Story: "Users should see '1 six-pack' in place of '6 bottles'"
 - Conditionals breed, and now that this one has started reproducing, you must do something to stop it.
 - Conditionals are the bane of OO.
 (I've always felt this was the truth.)
 - Clarify requirements, and then write the minimum necessary code.
 - Now that someone has asked for a change, you have license to improve the code